Tax efficient life cover for business owners and high earners

 How can my death in service get ‘taxed’ as a pension?

 James is the MD of a SME and earns £150,000 pa gross (we’ll ignore bonus etc).
 He is in his mid 40s, married with two young children, has savings and a mortgage.
 The company contributes to his SIPP which now has a value of £700,000 and growing.
-He is member of the 4x salary death in service plan.
-The company death benefit is what he counts on as a safety net for his family, once the mortgage is paid off.
-On death, the value of his SIPP and death in service benefits are tested against the lifetime allowance:
+He is a member of the 4x salary death in service plan.
+The company death benefits are presently the safety net for his family, once the mortgage is paid off.
+As James is under age 75 and yet to take benefits from his SIPP, both his SIPP and death in service benefits would be tested against the Lifetime Allowance:

 Clearly in this case, the total net benefit to James’ beneficiaries is reduced by the additional charge.
 Something which one presumes James and his beneficiaries would prefer to avoid.